zombofant/pyxwf/docs/tutorial/setup/index.rst

 the namespace given above.
 We usually choose the ``py:`` prefix to reference this namespace (for more elements and attributes which can be used in that namespace have a look at the respective documentation).
-For more information about PyWebXML documents see the respective section.
+For more information about PyWebXML documents see :ref:`<py-namespace>`.
 The only thing you need to know now is that you can use arbitary XHTML (and anything you can use in XHTML) inside the ``<h:body />`` element.
 It will be displayed on page, a correct template presumed.